apcamargo/maxalign-rs/README.md

 ### Ensure maximal alignment area

-While the heuristic algorithms are fast and find the optimal solution in approximately 98% of cases, you can use the branch-and-bound algorithm to guarantee finding the absolute best solution.
+While the heuristic algorithms are fast and find the optimal solution in most cases, you can use the branch-and-bound algorithm to guarantee finding the absolute best solution.
 The branch-and-bound algorithm exhaustively searches through all possible combinations of sequence removals to find the truly optimal solution.

 When `-o` is specified, `maxalign-rs` first runs the heuristic algorithm to get a good solution quickly, then applies the branch-and-bound algorithm to verify whether this solution is optimal or to find a better one if it exists: